achmadsyarif252/achmadsyarif252/README.md

 Welcome to my GitHub profile!
 I'm a Mobile Application Developer with a passion for creating innovative and user-friendly apps.
 Currently, I work at Tele Cexup Indonesia
 ## 🚀 About Me

-- 🔭 I specialize in Android and iOS app development.
+- 🔭 I specialize in Android app development.
 - 🌱 I'm always learning and exploring new technologies to stay up-to-date.
 - 💡 I enjoy solving problems and optimizing app performance.